A co-analytic Cohen indestructible maximal cofinitary group: Notation and Preliminaries

 \section{Notation and Preliminaries}

 We start by reviewing the necessary definitions and introduce convenient terminology, in particular the notion of a \emph{path}.

 {\bf(A)} Since we build a generic element of $S_\infty$ from finite approximations, we shall work with partial functions.
-We write $\parfun(\N,\N)$ for the set of partial functions from $\N$ to $\N$.
-For $a \in \parfun(\N,\N)$, when we write $a(n)=k$ it is clearly implied that $n \in \dom(a)$.
-We say \emph{a(n) is defined} to mean $n \in \dom(a)$ and \emph{a(n) is undefined} otherwise.
+We write $\parfun(\N,\N)$ for the set of partial functions from $\N$ to $\N$, and $\parfin(\N,\N)$ for the set of finite such functions.
+For $a \in \parfun(\N,\N)$, when we write $a(n)$ it is clearly implied that $n \in \dom(a)$ except when we say \emph{a(n) is undefined}, which means that $n \notin \dom(a)$.
 For the set of \emph{fixed points of $a$} we write

 The set $\parfun(\N,\N)$ is naturally equipped with the operation of composition of partial functions

 making it an associative monoid.